Badfish Flyweight Review

 Our Analysis and Test Results

 Adventure awaits experienced paddlers with the Badfish Flyweight.
-The board's seams are bound with AirLite drop stitch technology which is intended to increase rigidity and durability while still allowing for pliability while deflated.
-This board is a good option for paddlers who like to bring their board along just in case there might be the chance to get out for some exploration.
+The board's seams are bound with AirLite drop stitch technology, which is intended to increase rigidity and durability while still allowing for pliability while deflated.
+This is also a good option for paddlers who like to bring their board along just in case there might be a chance to get out for some exploration, as it's lightweight.
 It performs best on flat, calm water, gliding smoothly with good speed.

 Performance Comparison